hrektts/CarND-Traffic-Sign-Classifier-Project/README.md

 The difference between the original data set and the augmented data set is the following ...

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the seventh cell of the ipython notebook.

 My final model consisted of the following layers: